 Because of its direct economic impact on the travel and tourism community, AAHOA has pushed legislative initiatives to ensure that the program continues to strengthen and expand.
 There are currently nine countries in between road map and eligibility status to become partners in the VWP.

 With the proper infrastructure in place, increasing access to closely allied countries will create American jobs, encourage local economic growth, and enhance U.S. security through international information sharing.

 At the end of the 2015 session, AAHOA supported the Visa Waiver Improvement Act of 2015 (HR 158).
-Legislators included text from this bill in the Fiscal Year 2016 Appropriations Bill, which was recently signed into law.
-The provisions in this bill strengthen the VWP through technological and security advancements.
+Legislators included text from this bill in the Fiscal Year 2016 Appropriations Bill, which was signed into law.
+The provisions in this bill strengthened the VWP through technological and security advancements.